openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

         You can also choose **Google Earth Engine Asset** if you would like to be able to share your results or perform additional analysis in GEE.
 However with this option, you will need to download your map from GEE using the Export function.

--   Once the download begins, you will see the spinning wheel in the bottom left of the webpage in **Tasks.** Click the spinning wheel to observe the progress of your export.
+-   Once the download begins, you will see the spinning wheel in the bottom left of the web-page in **Tasks.** Click the spinning wheel to observe the progress of your export.
 -   When complete, if you chose SEPAL workspace, the file will be in your SEPAL downloads folder.
 (Browse > downloads > classification name folder).
 If you chose GEE Asset the file will be in your GEE Assets.

 .. figure:: ../img/cookbook/area_estimation/retrieval_interface.png